Lyme Disease: How to Identify, Avoid and Remove Ticks

 What is a tick?

+Ticks are parasitic haematophagous* mites that are mainly active in wet and mild weather.
 There are about 900 species of ticks that are found throughout the world, 40 of which can be found in Europe.

 They generally live in humid, wooded, herbaceous and forested areas (deciduous forests, undergrowth, meadows, or in the mountains) and can be found in urban areas such as parks and gardens.
 They are more frequently found in spring and autumn, when the weather is both cool and damp.